Benny-/Yahoo-ticker-symbol-downloader/README.rst

 * Version 1.0.0-dev

   * Reverted some changes from 0.10.0.
 Bond is back.
-Reverted back to english site instead of german.
+Reverted back to English site instead of German.
   * Resolved CSV issue again.
 Closes #23 and #16.
   * Merged #26 Workaround Y! b>2000 limit
   * Scraper now scrapes a lot more at the expense of runtime.
   * Support for python2 is back.
 Latest python 2 & 3 are supported.
+  * Disabled excel output (exporter could not handle huge amount of data)

 * Version 0.10.1